Faculty

 The Bachelor of Environment and Society (Environmental Studies) degree program at CapU will help you develop the skills, knowledge and understanding to work in environmental advocacy across multiple public and non-profit sectors and industries.

-These courses provide the interdisciplinary skills to succeed in the modern environmental sector.
+These courses provide the skills to succeed in the modern environmental sector.
 Check the "courses" tab for the complete list of available courses and electives.

 Work with local partners